Self-Employed Retirement Plans Hialeah, FL

 Solo 401(k)

-Plan Overview: The Solo 401(k), also called an Individual 401(k) or one-participant 401(k) plan, is a self-employed retirement plan intended for businesses with no employees or if the only employee is your spouse.
-This type of plan function similarly to traditional employer-managed 401(k) plans, and let you make contributions as both an employer and an employee with pre-tax money.
-This offers more savings than SEPs or IRAs; however, the additional opportunities often come with more limited investment options.
-Using a solo 401(k), you can make either traditional or Roth deferrals, which have the same tax benefits as their IRA contribution counterparts.
+Plan Overview: Solo 401(k)s, sometimes referred to as an Individual 401(k) or one-participant 401(k) plan, is a savings option for the self-employed meant for companies that have no employees or if the only employee is your spouse.
+Solo 401(k)s operate much like traditional employer-managed 401(k) plans, and allow you to contribute as both the employer and the employee with pre-tax money.
+This offers more savings versus SEPs or IRAs; however, the increased savings potential often come with more limited investment options.
+With this type of plan, you can make either traditional or Roth deferrals, which share the same tax benefits as their IRA contribution counterparts.

 Your combined contributions must not surpass $70,000, or $77,500 if you're over age 50 (for 2025), $81,250 if you attain age 60-63 in 2025.